JiimBob/CoreHunting/To-do.md

 **Should do prior to release**

 - [ ] Make cores that have started auto-expire after 2:30.
+- [ ] Call out caches every hour.
+- [ ] Don't delete last message when its not a table print

 ## Possibility?
 **May or may not happen**